 This policy outlines a strong commitment from Cambridge United to the safeguarding agenda and the promotion of wellbeing.
-As per Cambridge United's Equality Policy all children and vulnerable adults have an equal right to protection by Cambridge United, and Cambridge United is committed to providing equal opportunities for all staff, supporters and other individuals with whom we engage.
+As per Cambridge United's Equality Policy all children and adults at risk have an equal right to protection by Cambridge United, and Cambridge United is committed to providing equal opportunities for all staff, supporters and other individuals with whom we engage.